Alannjaf/pet-passport-system/SETUP.md

 npm run db:push
 ```

-## Languages
+## Language

-The system supports three languages out of the box:
-- English (en)
-- Arabic (ar)
-- Kurdish Sorani (ckb)

-Switch languages using the language selector in the header.
+The system is available in English only.

 ## Production Deployment